peastman/quantum/source/photons.rst

 :math:`\hbar \omega` apart.
 The derivation uses a completely classical treatment of the perturbation.
 In the case of the photoelectric effect, the electrons in the material are described with quantum mechanics, but the radiation is described as a classical field.
-Radiation of frequency :math:`\omega` will tend to be absorbed in units of :math:`\hbar \omega` because those are the energy levels it stimulates transitions between.
+Radiation of frequency :math:`\omega` will tend to be absorbed in units of :math:`\hbar \omega` because those are the transitions it stimulates.
 One need not assume anything about the field being quantized.

 The photoelectric effect is the first in a long line of phenomena that have been widely cited as evidence for the electromagnetic field being quantized, only to later be shown to be entirely consistent with a classical field.